Taliban Fast Facts

 October 21, 2008 - Foreign Minister Saud al-Faisal confirms that Saudi Arabia hosted talks between Afghan officials and the Taliban in September.
 It is reported that no agreements were made.

 April 25, 2011 - Hundreds of prisoners escape from a prison in Kandahar by crawling through a tunnel.
-The Taliban takes responsibility for the escape and claims that 541 prisoners escaped, while ISAF says the number is 470.
+The Taliban take responsibility for the escape and claim that 541 prisoners escaped, while ISAF says the number is 470.

-September 10, 2011 - Two Afghan civilians are killed and 77 US troops are wounded during a vehicle borne improvised explosive device (SVBIED) attack at the entrance of Combat Outpost Sayed Abad, an ISAF base in Afghanistan's Wardak province.
-The Taliban claims responsibility.
+September 10, 2011 - Two Afghan civilians are killed and 77 US troops are wounded during a vehicle-borne improvised explosive device (SVBIED) attack at the entrance of Combat Outpost Sayed Abad, an ISAF base in Afghanistan's Wardak province.
+The Taliban claim responsibility.

 September 13, 2011 - Taliban militants open fire on the US embassy and NATO's International Security Assistance Force headquarters in central Kabul.
 Three police officers and one civilian are killed.

-February 27, 2012 - The Taliban claims responsibility for a suicide bombing near the front gate of the International Security Assistance Force base at Jalalabad airport in Afghanistan.
+February 27, 2012 - The Taliban claim responsibility for a suicide bombing near the front gate of the International Security Assistance Force base at Jalalabad airport in Afghanistan.
 At least nine people are killed and 12 wounded in the explosion.
 The Taliban says the bombing is in retaliation for the burning of Qurans at a US base last week.

 August 8, 2012 - According to senior US officials, in an effort to revive peace talks with the Taliban, President Barack Obama's administration has proposed a prisoner swap under which it would transfer five Taliban prisoners to Qatar in exchange for a US soldier held by the Taliban.